Networking Strategies For Career Progression

 - Insurance Broker

 Do you have someone you would positively refer for each of the above?
-If not, you’ve still got work to do in networking.
+If not, you’ve still more work to do on your networking skills.